StaZhu/enable-chromium-hevc-hardware-decoding/README.md

 ## Will HEVC decoding feature be enabled in chrome by default in the future?

-Very likely, but one thing is sure, only platform decoder (hardware decoder) will be supported in chrome, and FFMPEG software decoder will never get a change to be supported in the official Chrome.
+Very likely, but one thing is sure, only platform decoder that provided by the  OS will be supported in chrome thus this will be optional depends on the GPU and OS support.

 ## How to Build?